-2.6 Taxation
+2.5 Taxation

-Income tax assets and liabilities for the current financial period are measured at the amount expected to be recovered from or paid to the taxation authorities.
+Income tax assets and liabilities for the current financial year are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax law used to compute the amount are those that are enacted substantively enacted by the end of the reporting period, in the countries where the Trust operates and generates taxable income.

-2.7 Interest income and expense
+2.6 Interest income and expense

-Interest income/expense from financial assets and liabilities at fair value through profit or loss is recognised in the statement of comprehensive income within net changes in fair value on financial assets and liabilities at fair value through profit or loss/other expenses when the Trust's right to receive and payment is established.
+Interest income/expense from financial assets and liabilities at fair value through profit or loss is recognised in the profit or loss within net changes in fair value on financial assets and liabilities at fair value through profit or loss/other expenses when the Trust's right to receive and payment is established.

-2.8 Dividend income
+2.7 Dividend income

-Dividend income from financial assets and liabilities at fair value through profit or loss is recognised in the statement of comprehensive income within dividend income when the Trust's right to receive payment is established.
+Dividend income from financial assets and liabilities at fair value through profit or loss is recognised in the profit or loss within dividend income when the Trust's right to receive payment is established.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021

-2.9 Redeemable units and net assets attributable to holders of units per unit ("net asset value per unit"):
+2.8 Redeemable units and net assets attributable to holders of units per unit ("net asset value per unit"):